 City Attorney Leen: Mayor can I clarify one point?
-You know the City, I've given an opinion that I believe the City could regulate smoking on the right-of-way because of the proprietary aspect of it, particularly in the streetscape area where the City has invested so much money.
-The City hasn't done that here though; it's a bonus program, which basically means its voluntary, and they get a lower rate and the City has not prohibited smoking on the sidewalk, it would just be in the specific areas where that restaurant agrees and pays a lower rate, so there very well may be places where you could still eat in the outdoor dining and also smoke.
+You know the City, I've given an opinion that I believe the City could regulate smoking on the right-of-way, because of the proprietary aspect of it, particularly in the streetscape area where the City has invested so much money.
+The the specific areas where that restaurant agrees and pays a lower rate, so there very well may be places where you could still eat in the outdoor dining and also smoke.
 I have no position on what it should be, but I just want you to understand what it is.